 • Reduced potential liability

-• Not having a narrative safety reporting program, if so equipped, may result in increased liability in the case of an accident or incident.
+• Not having a narrative safety reporting program may result in increased liability in the case of an accident or incident.
 Failing to participate in these programs can be used as evidence that the operator is not participating in efforts to enhance its safety performance.

 • A narrative safety reporting program should be considered a necessary operational expense.
 It acts like an insurance policy and is much less expensive than the residual costs of an accident or incident.